TieDyedDevil/vumeter/README.md

 greater than -54 dB and -1.5 dB, respectively.

-The peak indicator is provided to detect peaks in the program material which naturally occur as a result of normalizing the audio to a value approaching 0 dB; when the average volume is below 0 dB, peaks will still occur in excess of that average value.
-You should not use this indicator to set recording levels.
+The peak indicator is provided to detect peaks in the program material which naturally occur as a result of normalizing an audio program to a value approaching 0 dB; when the average volume is below 0 dB, peaks will still occur in excess of that average value.
+You should not use the peak indicator to set recording levels.

 The meter may or may not be affected by volume changes on its monitored sink.
-For example, if your sink is called `audio-card`, you'd attach the meter to `audio-card.monitor`.
-If the sink has hardware volume control, as evidenced by the presence of the `HW_VOLUME_CTRL` flag in the listing obtained from `pactl list sinks`, then the monitor will receive the same signal level regardless of the sink volume, unless the volume is zero or muted.
+For example, to monitor a PulseAudio sink name `audio-card`, you'd attach the meter to the `audio-card.monitor` source.
+If the sink implements a hardware volume control, as evidenced by the presence of the `HW_VOLUME_CTRL` flag in the listing obtained from `pactl list sinks`, then the monitor will receive the same signal level regardless of the sink volume, unless the sink volume becomes zero or the sink is muted.
 If the source does not report the `HW_VOLUME_CTRL` flag, then the monitor volume will track the sink's volume setting.

 In the event that you attach the meter to a virtual sink (created using a null sink module and one or more loopback modules), be aware that this